 Outbreak of this viral disease started in Wuhan city, capital of central China's Hubei province during late December 2019, when a cluster of patients was admitted to hospitals in Wuhan with an initial diagnosis of pneumonia of unknown aetiology (1).
-The cluster was epidemiologically linked to a local seafood and wet animal wholesale market, suggestive of zoonotic spill over.

-Amid the rising spread of the Novel Coronavirus cases globally, the World Health Organization has declared this infectious disease as Public Health Emergency of International Concern (PHEIC) on January 30, 2020 (2).
+The cluster was epidemiologically linked to a local seafoodand wet animal wholesale market, suggestive of zoonotic spillver.
+Amid the rising spread of the Novel Coronavirus cases globally, the World Health Organization has declared this infectious disease as Public Health Emergency of International Concern.
+(PHEIC) on January 30, 2020 (2).

-COVID-19 cases from 26th February 2020 to 8th October 2021 in Pakistan:
+COVID-19 cases from 26th Feb 2020 to 4th Dec 2022 in Pakistan:

-Number of Number of Number of

-COVID-19 Lab.
-COVID-19 cases deaths due
+Number of COVID-19 Lab. confirmed cases Number of COVID-19 cases recovered Number of deaths due to COVID-19 1,575,329 1,543,985 30,632

-confirmed cases recovered to COVID-19

-1,256,233 1,184,527 28,058